-Pupils will have good reading skills through quality first teaching, accessing high quality literature and rich vocabulary.
+Pupils will have good numeracy and reading skills through quality first teaching, accessing high quality literature and rich vocabulary.
 Staff will focus on the Power of Reading, inspiring a love of reading.

-High quality teacher and TA intervention programmes will target disadvantaged pupils to close gaps.
+High quality teacher and TA intervention programmes will target disadvantaged and vulnerable pupils to close gaps; we recognise the importance of early, appropriate intervention.
 In addition, the extensive support provided by the pastoral team intends to remove barriers to learning as well supporting social and emotional well-being.